 How Was the Peloponnesian War Fought?

 The Peloponnesian War was fought over land and sea.
 At the time, the Athenians were the top naval power in the ancient world, and the Spartans were the premier land fighting force.
-As a result, this war featured many battles where one side was forced to fight to the other side’s strengths.
+As a result, the Peloponnesian war featured many battles where one side was forced to fight to the other side’s strengths.
 However, strategic alliances, as well as an important shift in Spartan policy that allowed them to run more frequent raids on Athenian soil, eventually allowed Sparta to gain an edge over its opponent.

 Who Won the Peloponnesian War?

-Sparta emerged from this conflict as victors, and in the aftermath of the war, the Spartans created the first empire in their history.
+Sparta emerged from this conflict as victors, and in the aftermath of the Peloponnesian war, the Spartans created the first empire in their history.
 However, this would not last long.
 Tensions within the Greek world remained and the Spartans were eventually removed as the Greek hegemon.

 The Peloponnesian War Map